painterjd/stoplight/README.md

         model.set_phone_number(account_id, phone_number)

 This is a simple, contrived example.
-Typicalliy things start getting much more complex.
+Typically things start getting much more complex.
 For certain HTTP verbs, a user will want different responses returned.
 There may be other things to accomplish as well.

 In Stoplight, we would validate the input like so: